Jack Benaroya: Philanthropy

 Benaroya was a former director of the Seattle Chamber of Commerce; the United Way of King County; Temple de Hirsch Sinai; Congregation Ezra Bessaroth; the Stroum Jewish Community Center; and the Pilchuck Glass School.
 He was a supporter of the Juvenile Diabetes Foundation International (JDRF); the University of Washington Medical Center; Children's Hospital and Medical Center; Lakeside School; and the Jewish Federation and Council of Seattle.

-He funded the Benaroya Hall, facility for the Seattle Symphony which opened in 1998; and the Benaroya Research Institute at Virginia Mason Medical Center in Seattle which opened in 1999.
+Benaroya was the most significant donor who funded the construction of Benaroya Hall, the venue at which the Seattle Symphony performs, which opened in 1998; and the Benaroya Research Institute at Virginia Mason Medical Center in Seattle, which opened in 1999.